 Bob Johnston Leaves the Band.

-He pulls out before tour on medical grounds and subsequently retires from music.
-Peter Knight made a statement on his website that he retires with everyone's best wishes at that it will not make any difference to the bands plans for 2004 (35th Anniversary)
+He pulls out before tour on medical grounds, described by Park Records as having a 'minor heart condition'.
+He did not rejoin the band and subsequently retired from music.
+Peter Knight made a statement on his website that he retires with everyone's best wishes at that it will not make any difference to the bands plans for 2004 (35th Anniversary).

 Winter UK 'Reunion' Tour (17 dates).